 Burton became a legend not just by his tragic fate but even more so due to his prodigious abilities on bass and how his playing broke ground.
 “To this day, I think of him every day,” Metallica lead guitarist Kirk Hammett has said.

-Metallica have announced a 2025 edition of their M72 tour.
+Metallica have more dates of their M72 tour.
 Tickets are available here.

 Related: When a label chief threatened to cancel the Metallica signing